-Use the provisioning TCP/IP stack to isolate traffic for cold migration, VM clones, and snapshots, and to assign a dedicated default gateway, routing table, and DNS configuration for this traffic.
-To enable the Provisioning TCP/IP stack, assign it a new VMkernel adapter.
+Learn how to use the provisioning TCP/IP stack to isolate traffic for cold migration, VM clones, snapshots, and cold data in hot migration, and to assign a dedicated default gateway, routing table, and DNS configuration for this traffic.
+To enable the Provisioning TCP/IP stack, assign a new VMkernel adapter to it.

 By using a separate TCP/IP stack, you can handle vMotion and cold migration traffic according to the topology of the network and as required for your organization:

 Route the traffic for migration of powered on or powered off virtual machines by using a default gateway.
 The gateway must be different from the gateway assigned to the default stack on the host.

 By using a separate default gateway, you can use DHCP for IP address assignment to the VMkernel adapters for migration in a flexible way.

 - Assign a separate set of buffers and sockets.

 - Avoid routing table conflicts that might otherwise appear when many features are using a common TCP/IP stack.